 In addition to this, COPA has sent separate letters to NAV CANADA expressing concerns with the proposed changes in levels of service.
 Thank you all for the valuable feedback you provided to assist us in our response.

 Letter of Support for the Continued Operations of the Oshawa Airport

-Earlier in 2020 COPA addressed a letter to the Minister of Transport, the Honourable Marc Garneau, to show support to the Oshawa Executive Airport regarding the surrounding resident noise complaints, specially targeted at flight training.
-The City of Oshawa leadership has taken step to make it clear to all that they consider the noise associated with flight training operations at the airport to be a significant problem.
+COPA has addressed a letter to the Minister of Transport, the Honourable Marc Garneau, to show support to the Oshawa Executive Airport regarding the surrounding resident noise complaints, specially targeted at flight training.
+COPA welcomes the opportunity to assist the City of Oshawa to build a community ethos in which residents are respected and airport operators and users can continue to grow safely and contribute to the Oshawa economy.

 Response to the New Landing Fees at CYOS